JeanMILPIED/AWS_Digit_Recognition/README.md

 	img_4 = np.reshape(img_3, (1,img_cols,img_rows,1))
 	return np.array(img_4)
 ```
+- you should finally consider to adjust the security group of the Machine 3 instance to allow TCP custom protocol connect from port 5000

+FInally, you need to update the index.html file in your machine2 in order to modify the public IP address where the API listens prediction too with the Machine3 public IP adress. you can use the "sudo vi index.html" command line

 It works!

-# you can then connect via the public IP adress of your API
+# you can then connect via the public IP adress of your API and play a bit with your mouse;

+Next steps: improving the NN model to achieve highest prediction accuracy rate of the model